dilip-2006/dilip-2006/README.md

 ## ⚡ Fun Zone

 <div align="center">
-### 🤖 A Random Robotics Quote For You:
-> *"The robot is not a replacement for the human – it is an extension of human capability."*
+*"The robot is not a replacement for the human – it is an extension of human capability."*
 </div>

 ---